Robust subspace clustering: Introduction. Introduction

 Another important factor affecting the performance of subspace clustering algorithms has to do with the distribution of points on each subspace.
-In the model we study here, this essentially reduces to the number of points we have on each subspace.\footnote{In a general deterministic model where the points have arbitrary orientations on each subspace, we can imagine that the clustering problem becomes harder as the points align along an even lower dimensional structure.} \begin{definition} The sampling density $\rho$ of a subspace is defined as the number of samples on that subspace per dimension.
-In our multi-subspace model the density of $S_\ell$ is, therefore, $\rho_\ell=N_\ell/d_\ell$.\footnote{Throughout, we take $\rho_\ell\le e^{d_\ell/2}$.
-Our results hold for all other values by substituting $\rho_\ell$ with $\rho_\ell \wedge e^{d_\ell/2}$ in all the expressions.} \end{definition} With noisy data, one expects the clustering problem to become easier as the sampling density increases.
+In the model we study here, this essentially reduces to the number of~points that lie on each subspace.\footnote{In a general deterministic model, where the points have arbitrary orientations on each subspace, we can imagine that the clustering problem becomes harder as the points align along an even lower-dimensional structure.} \begin{definition} The sampling density $\rho$ of a subspace is defined as the number of samples on that subspace per dimension.
+In our multi-subspace model, the density of $S_\ell$ is, therefore, $\rho_\ell=N_\ell/d_\ell$.\footnote{Throughout, we take $\rho_\ell\le e^{d_\ell/2}$.
+Our results hold for all other values by substituting $\rho_\ell$ with $\rho_\ell\wedge e^{d_\ell/2}$ in all the expressions.} \end{definition} One expects the clustering problem to become easier as the sampling density increases.
 Obviously, if the sampling density of a subspace $S$ is smaller than one, then any algorithm will fail in identifying that subspace correctly as there are not sufficiently many points to identify all the directions spanned by $S$.
-Hence, we would like a clustering algorithm to be able to operate at values of the sampling density as low as possible, i.e.~as close to one as possible.
+Hence, we would like a clustering algorithm to be able to operate at values of the sampling density as low as possible, that is, as close to one as possible.